cbig/zrunner/README.md

 [batch files](http://en.wikipedia.org/wiki/Batch_file) - or bat-files - as
 suggested in the Zonation manual.
 Bat-files are also the foundation of Zonation "projects" as they define the necessary configuration files and parameters for a particular run.
+However, bat-files cannot be used on other platforms such as Linux.

-However, bat-files cannot be used on other platforms such as Linux. **zrunner** solves this problem by providing simple wrapper utilities for running Zonation bat-files independent of the platform.
-Furthermore, the package records additional information such as system information and time used for each run and outputs the information in a simple [YAML](http://yaml.org/)-file.
 In a nutshell, zrunner is meant for:

 1. Running Zonation runs in a platform independent way
 2. Providing additional information on the run (Was the run successful?
 How long